 - Faculty and scholars should review and update the profile Pivot has created for them to ensure that the funding opportunities and collaborators based on this profile are valid.
 Existing profiles may be updated by submitting a CV.
 New profile content submitted is checked by Pivot editorial staff then used to update the profile database.

 An overview of searching for funding and using other tools in Pivot is provided below.
 Pivot also provides detailed support and training.
-If you need additional help, please contact Shelley Sprandel (email@example.com, 2-8122).
-SPO will provide training for departments; department contacts may contact Shelley or Pam Miller (firstname.lastname@example.org) for more information and to set up a session.
+If you need additional help, you may contact the Berkeley Research Development Office (firstname.lastname@example.org) or Shelley Sprandel (email@example.com, 2-8122).
+BRDO can provide training for departments; department contacts may contact BRDO for more information.

 You may use Pivot from any campus-based computer for basic searches without setting up an account.
 If you choose to set up an account, you will be able to log in from any location, and you will have access to the tools for managing searches and opportunities.
 If you are a researcher, an account will allow you to create, claim, or update a profile.

 If you had an account for COS Funding Opportunities, you will use that same username and password for Pivot.
 If you do not have a current Pivot account, you will need to create an account:

 - Complete the required fields including the name of the subscribing institution to which you belong

 - You will receive a verification email at the email address entered in the account creation process, the email will include a link to Pivot.

 - Your email address and the password your entered during account creation will be your Pivot username and password